Nyborg Municipality: History

 Nyborg Castle was built in 1170, and the city built up around the castle around that time.
 Nyborg Municipality as an administrative region has existed since the rule of Valdemar II of Denmark, who granted Nyborg the rights of a market town (Danish: Købstad).
 A royal charter from 1193 indicates that the city has been granted the status of a market town even earlier.
 Nyborg Castle became the seat of the Danish Court (Danish: Danehof), giving the town numerous unique privileges.
-Among those privileges was the fact that the merchants of Vindinge Hundred had to go to Nyborg to sell their wares.
+Among those privileges was that the merchants of Vindinge Hundred had to go to Nyborg to sell their wares.
 In 1410, the market town of Nyborg was given the same privileges as that of Odense, an even older market town.
 The privileges were expanded in 1446, where the merchants of Gudme Hundred also had to go to Nyborg with their wares.
 Harbours between Kerteminde, Svendborg and Slipshavn were also outlawed, and Nyborg was given permission to arrange a large yearly market.
 The year after the privileges of 1446, artisans from Vindinge Hundred were told to move to the market towns, expanding the importance of the market town of Nyborg.
 With the king visiting regularly, due to Nyborg's central location and the castle being the seat of the Danehof, Nyborg was given many additional privileges over the years.

 In 1662, Denmark's administrative divisions were changed.
 Fiefs (Danish: Len) were dissolved and the country split into counties.
 Nyborg County was created, and besides the market town of Nyborg, it included the hundreds of Vindinge Hundred, Sunds Hundred, Gudme Hundred, Sallinge Hundred and the eastern part of Bjerge Hundred.
 It also included ten birks: Hindsholm, Holckenhavn, Ravnholt, Glorup, Hesselager, Brahetrolleborg, Holstenshuus, Vantinge, Avernakø and Strynø.
 In 1793, Nyborg County was dissolved and merged with Tranekær County to become a part of Svendborg County, with its seat in Svendborg.
 This changed again in the 1970 Danish Municipal Reform, where Svendborg Country and Odense County were merged to form Funen County.

 The hundreds, market towns and birks were dissolved in the municipal reform of 1970 and split Denmark into 277 municipalities.
 Nyborg Municipality was formed of the market town of Nyborg, and its parishes, as well as the two parish municipalities of Avnslev-Bovense and Vindinge. Ørbæk Municipality was formed of 7 parish municipalities, and Ullerslev Municipality was formed of 3 parish municipalities.
 In the 2007 municipal reform, these three municipalities of Nyborg, Ørkæk and Ullerslev were merged to form the present Nyborg Municipality.